mattCorriveau12/EDA_Playground/README.md

 UART Transmitter/Receiver with TB
 - Code generated using GPT4 (askaichat.app)
 - Originally not working.
 ChatGPT4 got it working.
 GPT3 could not get it working.

+7-Segment Decoder with TB
+- Code generated using GPT4 (askaichat.app)

+-